ton-society/the-open-league/seasons/S6_defi_scores.md

 All pools are jettons with the same code_hash - ``BfWQzLvuCKusWfxaQs48Xp+Nf+jUIBN8BVrU0li7qXI=``.
 These pools are holding DEX LP tokens which are producing TVL.

+### Parraton

+All pools are jettons with the same admin address - [EQBwWldOF2pHx4XM6CHlwdxVG6ZfcOgokT767236ZIGE5hKI](https://tonviewer.com/EQBwWldOF2pHx4XM6CHlwdxVG6ZfcOgokT767236ZIGE5hKI).
+These pools are holding DEX LP tokens which are producing TVL.

 ###  DAOLama

 TVL is amount of TON on [main contract address](https://tonviewer.com/EQCkeTvOSTBwBtP06X2BX7THj_dlX67PhgYRGuKfjWtB9FVb).